Retainer

 Onboarding & baseline

-Review your integration landscape, compliance posture, team structure, and near-term priorities.
+Review your integration landscape, compliance posture, and near-term priorities.
 This sets the baseline for ongoing advisory work.

 Ongoing rhythm

-Bi-weekly sessions covering architecture decisions, compliance reviews, vendor coordination, and strategic priorities.
-Between sessions, available on Slack and email for time-sensitive decisions.
+Bi-weekly sessions on architecture, compliance, vendor coordination, and strategic priorities.
+Available on Slack and email between sessions for time-sensitive decisions.

 Quarterly review